giovaniortolani/ga4-unified-tag-for-webview-web-app-commands-tag/README.md

 It ensures seamless integration by dynamically deciding between `gtag` (Web) and Firebase's native bridge (App).
 This way, you can use a single event tag to track both environments (app and web).

-You can also replace the existing GA4 default tag template with this one.
+You can even replace the existing Google Tag and GA4 default tag template with this one.

 ## Preface
 This tag template won't be for everyone.
 This template is geared more toward GTM power users with advanced implementation practices that require a more robust UI.
 This tag template took inspiration from [WebMechanix Improved GA4 Tag Template for GTM](https://github.com/WebMechanix/gtm-improved-ga4) created by [Derek Cavaliero](https://github.com/derekcavaliero) that used a similar UI pattern.